 How a Chicken Regulates Body Temperature

 Never use a heat lamp!
 There is simply no way to make heat lamps completely safe with flying animals regardless of the number of chains/clamps/tethers or guards employed.
 There are countless ways heat lamps can cause fires.
 Feathers and dust are highly flammable- any scuffle inside the coop can send a chicken and/or feathers flying into a heat lamp, catching them on fire.
-There is no way to use a traditional heat lamp safely inside a chicken coop.
+There is no way to use a traditional heat lamp safely inside a chicken coop with flying animals.

-Automatically regulate the use of electric heat sources such as a flat panel heater or cookie tin water heater by utilizing a device like the Thermo Cube TC3, which will turn the power on at 35°F and off at 45°F
+- Automatically regulate the use of electricity for supplemental lighting, or heated drinkers, cookie tin water heater by utilizing a device like the Thermo Cube, which will turn the power on at 35°F and off at 45°F. (there are other models that turn on at 0, off at 10, on at 20, off at 30)

 Plan for power failure.
 If you do not have a generator to power a heat source to the coop during a blackout, do not heat the coop at all.
 Chickens have died and will die as a result of sudden drops in temperature from a power outage when the coop is heated.